seanreed1111/sql-recipes/recipes.md

 Even though employee 101 and 102 have a higher base salary, the ORDER BY clause using CASE has correctly positioned employee 145 and 146 based on their included commission percentage.

 How It Works
-The SELECTion of data for our results follows Oracle’s normal approach, so employee identifiers, last names, and so forth are fetched FROM the employee table.
-For the purposes of ordering the data using our CASE expression, Oracle performs additional calculations that aren’t shown in the results.
+The SELECTion of data for our results follows SQL’s normal approach, so employee identifiers, last names, and so forth are fetched FROM the employee table.
+For the purposes of ordering the data using our CASE expression, SQL performs additional calculations that aren’t shown in the results.
 All the candidate result rows that have a non-NULL commission value have the product of COMMISSION_PCT and SALARY calculated and then used to compare with the SALARY figures for all other employee for ordering purposes.
-The next SELECT statement helps you visualize the data Oracle is deriving for the ordering calculation.
+The next SELECT statement helps you visualize the data SQL is deriving for the ordering calculation.

 SELECT employee_id, last_name, commission_pct, salary, salary * (1+commission_pct) sal_x_comm
 FROM employee;